Milford Addiction Treatment Resources

 Fortunately, for those in the Milford, Connecticut, area, there are options for rehabilitation centers.
 Granite Recovery Centers has some excellent facilities available in the neighboring region to provide a safe refuge and opportunity for rehabilitation.

 Green Mountain Treatment Center is situated in the nearby mountains of New Hampshire, replete with scenic views, beautiful walking trails, and a calming and serene environment.
 This facility is an inpatient treatment center focused on medical detox and individual counseling.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 At Green Mountain Treatment Center, patients receive individualized care and treatment plans to help them understand their individual steps to recovery and ensure they move along the path to wellness.
 On-site nursing staff members help patients to overcome the physical issues of withdrawal and aid them in the process of improving their body through medical intervention and health and wellness education.

 New Freedom Academy is a similar program on private acreage in Canterbury.
 This facility is designed for a low patient-to-staff ratio to ensure that proper treatment and care is affordable for every person.
 New Freedom Academy focuses on holistic therapy and partnership to create lasting change.
 There are daily exercise regimens as well as yoga and meditation practices that encourage mindfulness and wellness to help along the path to health.
 Additionally, each patient is partnered with a resident who is farther along in their curriculum to provide accountability, support, encouragement and guidance.
 The treatment plans at New Freedom Academy are designed to have as much support and guidance as possible to appropriately care for those in need.